rail5/bookthief/README.md

 BookThief prepares PDFs to be home-printed and home-bound in "pamphlet"-style.

-    For those of us who prefer print over screens

 > Rudy said, "You know something, Liesel, I was thinking.
 You’re not a thief at all.
 Stealing is what the army does.
 Taking your father, and mine."
 He kicked a stone and it clanged against a gate.
 He walked faster.
 "All those rich Nazis up there, on Grande Strasse, Gelb Strasse, Heide Strasse.
 How does it feel anyway?"
 >
 > "How does what feel?"